Skip to Content

 Because the different types of gynecological cancer occur in different places within the reproductive system, the symptoms can vary.
 They can include:

-• Tenderness, pain or itching of the vulva
+• Severe itching or burning of the vulva

 Treatment options we offer